Showcase a passion for STEM and provide a valuable experience for your students.

-- Stimulate interest in science and provide a valuable science experience to students
+- Showcase a passion for STEM and provide a valuable science experience to students

 - Students get to pursue an independent project of their choice